Co-investigator Emily A. Butler, PhD, is part of a grant to study obesity, sleep, and daily behaviors in people who have involuntarily lost their job

-Alexandria is a first-year doctoral student in Family Studies and Human Development at the University of Arizona.
+Alexandria is a second-year doctoral student in Family Studies and Human Development at the University of Arizona.
 Read more »

 Vargas, P. A., Flores, M., & Robles, E. (2014).
 Sleep Quality and Body Mass Index in College Students: The Role of Sleep Disturbances.
 Journal of American College Health, (just-accepted), 00-00.